freerange/site/soups/weeknotes/week-411.snip.markdown

 ## Mocha

-James and I spent some time pairing on my pull request ([PR 269][mocha-pr-269]) that refactors some of the `ClassMethod` and `AnyInstanceMethod` classes.
-This has been "in progress" for some time so our goal was to work out the minimum work required to get the changes merged.
-I came away with a list of things to do and hope to get round to them quite soon.
+James and I spent some time pairing on my [pull request that refactors some of the `ClassMethod` and `AnyInstanceMethod` classes][mocha-pr-269].
+This has been in progress for some time so our goal was to determine the minimum work required to get the changes merged.
+I came away with a list of things to do and hope to get round to them soon.

-James investigated the problem described in [issue 286][mocha-issue-286] and decided to deprecate the somewhat confusing behaviour.
-This was all made slightly more complicated by a change on Travis [causing builds against Ruby 1.8.7 to fail][travis-issue-6963].
-Once that was worked around James was able to get the tests in his branch working.
+James investigated the problem described in [issue 286][mocha-issue-286] and decided to [deprecate the somewhat confusing behaviour of passing a block to the `stub` and `mock` methods][mocha-pr-290].
+This all took slightly longer than expected as James first had to work around a change on Travis that [caused builds against Ruby 1.8.7 to fail][travis-issue-6963].

 ## Chess

 James spent some time working with the chess boards he'd purchased.
-It sounds as though connecting the chess board computer to a breadboard became was much harder, and frustrating, than expected!
+He'd hoped to get the chess computer wired up to a breadboard but progress was hampered when the soldering proved to be much trickier than expected.

 ## Social

 We headed to the [Calthorpe Arms][calthorpe-arms] for our monthly drinks on Wednesday.
-It wasn't too busy but had a pretty good atmosphere, served delicious beer and the food looked pretty good too!
+It wasn't too busy, had a good atmosphere, served delicious beer and the food looked pretty tasty too.

 Until next time.